rajarshiraha6/cyber-internship-task1/README.md

   - `netstat -tulnp` — view active connections and open ports
   - `traceroute 8.8.8.8` — trace the path to a remote host

-Key Learnings:
-- Package management is crucial for keeping tools updated.
-- Network commands help verify connectivity, open ports, and routing paths.
-- Practicing these commands in an isolated lab ensures safe experimentation.

 Evidence/Outputs:
 - Screenshots of successful tool installation.
 - Terminal output showing network commands and results.